ConceptJunkie/rpn/readme.txt

 For instance:

     rpn 2 2 +

 will calculate 2 + 2.  "rpn _dumpops" is an internal command that will list all the implemented operators for the curious.
+They are also listed in the help text.

 rpn has pretty extensive built-in help, although not all the help files are complete yet.